As an Amazon Associate I earn from qualifying purchases.

 - Add the flour mixture in three additions alternating with the milk, starting and ending with the flour mixture.
 Mix until smooth.

 - Divide batter evenly between the two prepared cake pans.
 Bake cakes for about 26-30 minutes or until a toothpick inserted in the center comes out clean and the tops are nicely puffed.
-Remove from oven and allow cakes to cool completely on a wire rack before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 - In a large bowl with a handheld mixer, or a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.